vistadataproject/nodeVISTA/eHMP/PVistAResources/README.md

 A bit more context:
   * __Server Framework__: _RDK/node-vistaexpress_ is a peer of [EWD](https://github.com/robtweed/ewd.js/tree/master), a VistA and NoSQL-aware node.js server framework.
 While _RDK_ is "express (async) with a design pattern", EWD is more task oriented and focused on synchronous, process bound services, a pattern required by non thread safe VistA.
   * __Service or Object Framework__: the _Resource Pattern_ implementation is akin to the [mongoose](http://mongoosejs.com/) object framework, a node.js framework for object oriented application development over MongoDB, the noSQL database.
 As expected of a widely used framework, _mongoose_ presents a more finished face and unlike the service-by-service orientation of _Resources_, _mongoose_ presents Objects with well defined data definitions (schemas).
-Such a data and schema focus will also be taken in the Project's VDM and VDMN modules.
+Such a data and schema focus will also be taken in the Project's VDM and MVDM modules.

 The Project is only interested in the RPC-backed Resources, the ones that talk to VistA.
 We will compare VDM(N), data-centric write-back with the RPC alternative.
 Is _symmetric data-driven read-write_ better?